sveltejs/cli/.changeset/olive-jars-repeat.md

 'sv': patch
 ---

-fix(migrate): correctness fixes in the migrate CLI and sveltekit-3 tasks
+fix(migrate): fix correctness issues in the migrate CLI and `sveltekit-3` tasks